Best Backpacking Backpacks for Travel Guide 2026

 Weight ultralight and compact for easy travel

-The Barefoot Backpackers’ guide to finding the best backpack for travel
+The Barefoot Backpackers’ Guide to Finding the Best Backpacking Backpacks for Travel

 1. Choose the Right Capacity for You

-When it comes to backpack size, there’s no one-size-fits-all, it really depends on how you travel and what you need to bring.
+When it comes to backpack size, there’s no one-size-fits-all; it really depends on how you travel and what you need to bring.
 For those who like to travel light and keep things simple, a 30–40L pack is often the sweet spot.
 It’s compact enough to meet most carry-on restrictions while still offering enough room for the essentials.
 Perfect for city-hopping, weekend breaks, or longer trips where laundry and minimalism go hand in hand.
+Check out our guide to the best 40L men’s backpacks.
+Or alternatively, the best 40L backpacks for women.

 If you’re looking for a bit more wiggle room, especially for trips with varied climates or added gear, then a 40–60L bag strikes a great balance.
 This range works well for backpackers heading off on longer journeys without crossing into “lugging-a-suitcase-on-your-back” territory.